 To use XLOOKUP with multiple logical, build expressions with boolean logic and then look for the number 1.
 In the example XLOOKUP is used to lookup the first sale to Chicago over $250.
 The formula in G6 is: = XLOOKUP ( 1 ,( D5:D14 = "chicago...

-The Excel XLOOKUP function performs lookups in vertical or horizontal ranges.
-It is a more robust and flexible successor to older functions like VLOOKUP, HLOOKUP, and LOOKUP.
-XLOOKUP supports approximate and exact matching, and wildcards (* ?)...
+The Excel XLOOKUP function is a modern and flexible replacement for older functions like VLOOKUP, HLOOKUP, and LOOKUP.
+XLOOKUP supports approximate and exact matching, wildcards (* ?) for partial matches, and lookups in vertical or horizontal...

 The Excel TRANSPOSE function "flips" the orientation of a given range or array.
 TRANSPOSE converts a vertical range to a horizontal range, or a horizontal range to a vertical range.
 You must enter the TRANSPOSE function as an array formula.